TobikoData/sqlmesh/docs/faq/faq.md

     You can retroactively apply the forward-only plan's changes to existing data in the production environment with [`plan`'s `--effective-from` option](../reference/cli.md#plan).

-??? question "How does an `EXTERNAL` model know when to update?"
-    SQLMesh model queries sometimes reference "external" tables that are created and managed outside the SQLMesh project.
-For example, a model might ingest data from a third party's read-only data system.

-    SQLMesh stores information about the columns contained in an external table as an `EXTERNAL` model. `EXTERNAL` models consist solely of an external table's column information and contain no query for SQLMesh to run.

-    SQLMesh will not take any actions based on an `EXTERNAL` model - its actions are solely determined by the model whose query selects from the `EXTERNAL` model.
-The querying model's [`kind`](../concepts/models/model_kinds.md), [`cron`](../concepts/models/overview.md#cron), and previously loaded time intervals determine when SQLMesh will query the `EXTERNAL` model.

-    Learn more about `EXTERNAL` models [here](../concepts/models/external_models.md).

 ## Databases/Engines